X-Wei/x-wei.github.com/posts/tech/algo-ds-mindmap.md

 Slug: algo-ds-mindmap
 Tags: algorithm

 Here is a mindmap of the common algorithms and data structures, it can give an overview of the algorithmic terms.
-This mindmap is drawn using [xmind](http://www.xmind.net/).

 ![](algo-ds-mindmap/Algo%20%26%20DS.png)

-I shell update its content later on.
+I shall update its content later on.
 And maybe write some blog entries on some of the items.

+This mindmap is drawn using [xmind](http://www.xmind.net/).